BASE TRACK 93mm 2.5m

 Description

-• Targeted at solid-wall insulation specifications — the 93 mm channel is precision-sized for 90 mm EPS graphite boards, the thickness most frequently calculated for 9-inch solid brick walls where the extra 10 mm over the standard 80 mm build-up closes the gap toward a 0.30 W/m²K wall U-value, subject to calculation.
+• Matched to the 90 mm solid-wall specification — the 93 mm internal channel is sized for 90 mm EPS graphite boards, the thickness most frequently calculated for 9-inch solid brick walls aiming at a U-value in the region of 0.30 W/m²K, subject to calculation.

-• Integral drip edge — the formed lower lip projects beyond the wall face, shedding rainwater and splash-back away from the insulation system at the base zone where moisture exposure is highest.
+• Integral drip edge — the formed lower lip projects clear of the wall face, shedding rainwater and splash-back away from the base zone where moisture exposure is at its highest.

-• Perforated web for base-zone ventilation — punched apertures along the horizontal shelf allow trapped construction moisture and minor vapour drive to escape, supporting long-term drying performance behind the insulation.
+• Perforated horizontal web — punched apertures allow trapped construction moisture and minor vapour drive to escape behind the insulation, supporting long-term drying performance.

 Property Value